jamesbdev/news-app/README.md

 # news-app

-This is a vanilla javascript homework
+This is a vanilla JavaScript homework